Fayzullo-s-lab/Puzzle-Game/README.md

 # 🧩 Puzzle Game - Android

 A fun and challenging puzzle game built in **Java** using **Android Studio**.
-Arrange the tiles to complete the picture — test your brain while enjoying beautiful visuals!
+Arrange the tiles to complete the picture — test your brain while enjoying beautiful visuals!!

 ---